 “Oh, no. I don’t think so,” I said, holding my hands out in front of me as a warding off gesture.

 “Sorry, human.
-Them’s the brakes,” he said, and seemingly pulled a backpack out from behind some random piece of equipment.
+Them’s the brakes,” he said, and seemingly pulled a backpack out of thin air from behind some random piece of equipment.
 “Shall we go?”

 This was a bad idea.